MicrosoftDocs/CordovaDocs/cordovadocs/2017/debug-test/visual-studio-unit-testing-with-chutzpah.md

 ---
 title: "Using the Chutzpah test runner"
-description: "Using the Chutzpah test runner for Visual Studio."
+description: " Using the Chutzpah test runner for Visual Studio."
 author: "kraigb"
 ms.author: "kraigb"
 ---